Can I Eat Expired Hot Sauce Unopened?

 Expert Source

-"According to the CDC, unopened hot sauce can be stored in a cool, dry place away from direct sunlight for up to 3 years for best quality."
+"According to the FDA, unopened hot sauce can be stored in a cool, dry place away from direct sunlight and should maintain quality for up to 3 years.
+However, for optimal flavor, it is recommended to use within 1-2 years of purchase."

 ⚠️Spoiled Hot Sauce Unopened